 - Pour a gallon of near-boiling water down the drain once a week.

 - Occasionally run the water in rarely used sinks to keep the P-trap full of water.
-Adding mineral oil slows evaporation.
+Adding mineral oil also slows evaporation.

 Professional Drain Cleaning